anamikasharaf/Pixel-Art-Maker/README.md

  One-page web application that lets users draw a pixel image on a customizable panel.

  This application will let user make a custom grid by adding height and width of the grid.
 A color is picked by the user to make the pixel art.
  User can also choose a different color while making this art at any given point.
-A simple double click on a colored cell will make the cell clean, to be painted again.
+A simple double click on a colored cell will make the cell clean, and ready to be painted again.

  This application has following three files.